 Excellent juice aside, let’s talk about the wand.
 Unlike shorter, wider brow brushes that deposit a lot of product, the elongated, tapered brush on Fluff Up allows you to actually work the product in just where you want it.
 I find that with a longer brush, I also use fewer strokes distributing the product since it does so much of the work for you.

-Forty dollars is a lot to spend on a single brow gel, but if you've spent hundreds on multiple products that don't deliver on their claims, you know the frustration.
-Plus, having used it in a variety of climates (everywhere from the brisk ski slopes in northern Japan to balmy waterfront dinners in Sydney), I can say with confidence that it keeps brows looking flawless for hours on end — and is truly worth every penny.
+Twenty-six dollars is a lot to spend on a single brow gel, but if you've spent hundreds on products that don't deliver on their claims, you know the frustration.
+Plus, having used it in a variety of climates (everywhere from the brisk ski slopes in northern Japan to balmy waterfront dinners in Miami), I can say with confidence that it keeps brows looking flawless for hours on end — and is truly worth every penny.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.